thiago-scherrer/gotrader/README.md

 ## How it works

-This bot still under construction.
 Its purpose is to automate a rule created by the trader.
-It's not a money machine ...

 ## Caution

-This bot does not guarantee anything, it may not even work properly.
-You can lose money with it!
-Test the gotrader bot in the test network first!
+This bot still under construction and does not guarantee anything, it may not even work properly.
+You can lose money with it! **Test the gotrader bot in the test network first!**

-You have been warned.

-But if you have good results, share the logic =)
+But if you have good results, PR the logic =)

-And Don't panic!
+Don't panic!

 ## Enabled

-- Creating order, buying and selling
+- New and close order, buy or sell
-- Use of leverage
+- leverage
 - Send messages to matrix.org
-- Able to use modified rules
+- Able to use custom logic

 ## Supported Contracts